Home insurance to cover properties in probate

 Probate house sale

-Our home insurance is able to cover your property if it is currently vacant or not whilst it is awaiting sale.
-You can request basic cover or more enhanced options if there are contents within the property.
-We’re happy to discuss your options to ensure you have the right cover in place for your specific circumstances.
+Our home insurance is able to cover your property whether it is occupied or not whilst it is awaiting sale.
+You can choose basic cover or more enhanced options if there are contents within the property.
+We’re happy to discuss your options to make sure you have the right cover in place.

 Why not just use a general home insurance provider?

 Our policies not only cover the property against the general perils (fire, lightning, earthquake and explosion & aircraft) but also the full range of cover you’d expect from your home insurance property.

 Inland Revenue guide to the valuation of a property process

 A detailed guide on valuing a house for probate can be found at http://www.hmrc.gov.uk/inheritancetax/how-to-value-estate/land.htm

 HMRC offers information and advice on probate matters and inheritance tax.
 Their website is www.hmrc.gov.uk

 A guide on what to do after someone has passed away

 The citizen advice provides advice and a fact sheet on what to do after some has died at www.citizensadvice.org.uk